Don't Give Up the Ship: How The Commodore Perry Flag Inspired American Bravery & Tenacity

 The War of 1812 is one of the least studied eras of American history.
 If Americans know anything about the War of 1812, they know that British and Canadian forces burned down the White House.
 Some might have heard that the New England states planned secession during this period, and that this plot essentially led to the end of the Federalists as a national party.
-So what was the War of 1812?
+Don't give up the ship is actually attributed to the War of 1812.

 It started as a conflict over shipping, but what it was really about was the British Empire attempting to reassert dominance over the former colonies.
 Until the War of 1812 concluded, the British viewed the nascent American nation in much the same way China views Taiwan – a renegade colony that can mostly be left alone due to its insignificance, but will eventually be brought to heel.

 Commodore Perry was not only brilliant in his command, but he was also tenacious.
 The British fully expected Commodore Perry to surrender his flagship, the USS Lawrence, during the Battle of Lake Erie.
-So confident were they, that they sent a small vessel to accept his surrender.
-However, Commodore Perry lived by the (possibly apocryphal) dying words of Captain James Lawrence, his friend and the man after whom the ship was named – “DON’T GIVE UP THE SHIP.”
+So confident were they, that they sent small American vessel to accept his surrender.
+However, Commodore Perry lived by the (possibly apocryphal) dying words and rallying cry of Captain James Lawrence, his friend and the man after whom the ship was named – “DON’T GIVE UP THE SHIP.”

 This was not without good reason: Perry was one of three capable crewmen on the ship, the other two being the ship’s chaplain and the ship’s purser.
 Perry himself fired the ship’s parting salvo before having the surviving and largely injured crew row him a half mile through heavy gunfire to the USS Niagara, where he took command.

-The final result of the Battle of Lake Erie was the complete surrender of an entire Royal Naval squadron – a first in world history.
+The final result of the Battle of Lake Erie was the complete surrender of an entire British squadron, ensign fallen – a first in world history.
 Commodore Perry accepted the surrender on the wrecked Lawrence to show the British officers the price his men had paid to win the battle.

 The Battle Flag and Captain Lawrence

 The Commodore Perry is perhaps better called the Captain Lawrence Flag.
-The legend it bears is based on what are alleged to be final words repeated by Captain James Lawrence after his severe injury at the hands of gunfire while aboard the Chesapeake on June 1, 1813.
+The legend it bears is based on what are alleged to be final words repeated by Captain James Lawrence after his severe injury at the hands of British frigate gunfire while aboard the USS Chesapeake battling the HMS Shannon on June 1, 1813.
 Commodore Perry learned of Captain Lawrence’s death and was distraught.
 He commanded that a brig be named Lawrence in honor of his dead friend.

 The ship now needed a battle flag and the parting words of Captain Lawrence were seen as ideal.
 Erie, Pennsylvania seamstress Margaret Foster Steuart was charged with creating the flag.
 It took her, her two daughters, three nieces and a cousin only a few days to craft the flag, which would fly from the Lawrence in battle.